Muhindo-Galien/DeFi-Earning-Wallet-/README.md

 This is a DeFi Wallet Earning Interest with Yearn Finance

 ## Current stage
-For now the smart contract allows only 2 stable coins (DAI and USD).
+For now the smart contract allows only 2 stable coins (DAI and USDC).

 ## Goal
 - Make the smart contract allows all stable coins,